JLRulli/Lament/README.md

 This repository contains all materials for the Lament game project, including:
 - Game design documentation (Obsidian vault)
-- Unreal Engine project files
+- Unreal Engine project files (to be created)
 - Automation scripts and development tools
 - Source assets